Redshift Security: Data Backups and Encryption Best Practices

 Redshift supports two types of monitoring:

-- CloudTrail - audit management activity in AWS & API events
+• CloudTrail: Audit management activity in AWS & API events

-- Audit logs - audit activity connections and queries inside the Redshift cluster
+• Audit logs: Audit activity connections and queries inside the Redshift cluster

 Enable CloudTrail

-It is important to regularly monitor the management events related to your Redshift cluster and make sure that no configuration changes put your data at risk.
+CloudTrail management events are enabled by default (after a trail is created).
+It’s important to regularly monitor the management events related to your Redshift cluster and make sure that no configuration changes put your data at risk.
 For example Redshift cluster made public, suspicious temporary credentials created etc.

-- Connection log – Logs authentication attempts, connections, and disconnections
+• Connection log – Logs authentication attempts, connections and disconnections

-- User log – Logs information about changes to database user definitions
+• User log – Logs information about changes to database user definitions

-- User activity log – Logs each query before it's run on the database
+• User activity log – Logs each query before it's run on the database

-We will explore Redshift logging capabilities more deeply while trying to hunt suspicious activities in our next blog.
+We’ll explore Redshift logging capabilities more deeply while trying to hunt suspicious activities in our next blog.

 Connection and user logs are enabled by default and kept inside the database system tables STL_USERLOG and STL_CONNECTION_LOG respectively.

-When enabling Redshift audit log it exports the logs from within the database to S3 bucket or CloudWatch.
+When enabling Redshift audit log, it exports the logs from within the database to S3 bucket or CloudWatch.

-Enable Redshift audit logs export with cli:
+Enable Redshift audit logs export with CLI:

-Enable Redshift user activity log with cli:
+Enable Redshift user activity log with CLI:

-Enable Redshift audit logs with AWS console:
+Enable Redshift audit logs with the AWS console:

 Under the “Properties” tab, on “Database configurations” section, click on “Edit” then “Edit audit logging”: